-Both Brett and Connaughton have already accomplished strikingly poignant earlier works that express the essence of life’s fragility in relation to dementia and brain disease.
-Now, through this collaboration they are combining the mediums of dance theatre, sculptural installation, spoken word and film to create new artworks.
+Visual artist Marie Brett and chorographer/dance artist Philip Connaughton formed a collaborative, cross-medium art piece exploring how issues of capacity, autonomy and dementia care-giving are raising dilemmas amid Ireland’s new capacity legislation.
+The work was first shown at The People’s Pavillion at IMMA, August 2020.
+Both artists have already accomplished strikingly poignant earlier works that express the essence of life’s fragility in relation to dementia and brain disease.
+Now, through this new collaboration informed by an extensive participatory project with members of the Dementia Carers Campaign Network and contextual advisors in law; they are combining the mediums of dance theatre, film and spoken word to create new artworks.

 |Medium||single channel video|

 |Credit Line||IMMA Collection: Purchase, 2021|

 |Copyright||For copyright information, please contact the IMMA Collections team: [email protected].|

 Marie Brett is a visual artist working in digital, sculptural and live events.
 Her practice responds to culturally shunned human behaviours and the lived experience of loss and trauma.
 A graduate of London University Goldsmiths College, Brett makes filmic, audio-sculptural, and event based pieces, for gallery and flux-off-site locations.
 Her work develops through socially engaged methods, particularly exploring an ethical and aesthetic relation to the politics of cultural production.View Artist

 Please note this is archive content and may not display optimally.

 Welcome to IMMA.
 Our website may not work correctly in your browser.
 We only support IE 10+ (PC only), Chrome 60+, Firefox 55+, Safari (9+ Mac / 5+ PC).